-- (Gasparini and Whipple, 2014; Moon et al., 2015).
-In order to investigate the sensitivity of LEM-derived catchment-wide erosion rates to different numerical schemes of the river incision model, we use the steady-state artificial landscape described in the previous experiments (section 4.1.2).
-The simulation runs over 5 Myr with four consecutive uplift pulses of equal amplitude and a wavelength of 1.25 Myr with Dirichlet boundary conditions and a planform fixed drainage network.
-We use two spatial resolutions (100 m and 500 m) and three different numerical methods (implicit FDM without time step limitation, implicit FDM with time step limitation (CFL condition applied) and TVD-FVM) to simulate river incision.
-The maximum - 290 length of Δt{inner} is set to 3 × 103 yr for all schemes to ensure that the implicit method is converging at higher resolutions, too (see section 4.1.2).
-Hillslope response is simulated using a linear diffusion scheme in combination with a threshold slope (S_c , see Fig. A2).
+tute the basis for model-field data comparison and model parametrization (Gasparini and Whipple, 2014; Moon et al., 2015).
+In order to investigate the sensitivity of LEM-derived catchment-wide erosion rates to different numerical schemes of the river incision model, we use the steady-state artificial landscape described in the previous experiments (Sect.
+4.1.2).
+The simulation runs over 5 My with four consecutive uplift pulses of equal amplitude and a wavelength of 1.25 My with Dirichlet boundary conditions and a planform fixed drainage network.
+We use two spatial resolutions (100 and 500 m) and three different numerical methods (implicit